Connect with us

 Iowa: A Case Study in Raw Milk’s Evolving Legal Landscape

-Eric Heinen, an environmental health officer for northern Iowa’s Black Hawk County, is among the public health who worked for years to keep raw milk sales illegal.
+Eric Heinen, an environmental health officer for northern Iowa’s Black Hawk County, is among the public health officials who worked for years to keep raw milk sales illegal.

 He was discouraged but not shocked to see Iowa’s raw milk proposal pass this spring amid growing skepticism of science.
 “It’s a different atmosphere we’re in right now,” he said.